adam-p/yesterday-i-learned/random.md

 1. Regex substitutions: when in doubt, try `$1` first, then `\1`.
 1. Google analytics allows you to measure events based on custom dimensions, which allows you to filter events by them, but you will have to tell Google that the user is in one.
 There can be at most 15 custom dimensions.
 1. Power steering noise came from low fluid levels, or, rather, [air in the pump caused by low fluid levels][youtube 2].
 Checking for leaks requires a pump; if a leak exists, pressure will promptly return to normal once applied.
 [1][wikihow]
-1. A [vole][wikipedia 10]: something like a mouse, but live in holes and burrows.
-Eats roots of plants.
 1. Rommel was apparently a [micromanager][reddit 3], loved by soldiers but hated by his subordinates.
 1. The story of a 17yo man and [his encounter with a girl called Monica][reddit 4]; accept challenges from strangers
 1. Tim Hortons isn't beloved because the food and coffee is fantastic.
 It's mediocre at best.
 It's not a place we go to treat ourselves.
 It's a lot more like "holy shit hockey practice is early and it's minus thirty out!
 Better grab a Timmies to wake up and warm up!"
 Or maybe you've been driving a couple hours and you've already seen two deer and a moose and you know if you don't stay alert you're going to hit one and die.
 So you go grab a Timmies and stretch you legs.
 We know the coffee isn't to die for, and the donuts are just do hints but it's a comfort to us.
 Tim Hortons is always going to be just around the corner, it's always going to have that warm welcoming smell and you're never going to kick off a road trip with out it.
 And just to answer your question I live on the east coast and I've never seen a dunkin donuts or Krispy Kremes anywhere near here.
 They probably have them in Toronto or something.